top of page

 What do you remember most about your first week on the job?

 I still remember the first day quite clearly.
 It was my 30th birthday.
-I'd been paired with an auditor, Steve Hughes, who managed sites in the region that I would eventually be assigned to.
-I knew Steve from a previous role as he had handled stocktaking for the hotel group that I’d worked for at that time.
+I had been paired with an auditor, Steve Hughes, who managed sites in the region I would eventually be assigned to.
+I knew Steve from a previous role, as he had handled stocktaking for the hotel group I worked for at that time.

-He turned out to be an excellent trainer, played a big part in helping me see the role that I would undertake, but to see it from a completely new perspective, and this time no longer as a client, but actually, as someone who was providing that service to our clients.
+He turned out to be an excellent trainer.
+He played a big part in helping me see the role I would undertake from a completely new perspective.
+This time, I was no longer a client but someone providing that service to our clients.

-And I remember being home at a slightly more reasonable hour, sitting down and having dinner with my now wife.
-After years of hotel management, it was quite a new and welcoming experience to be back at having dinner at a dining table as opposed to on the job at a kitchen passe.
+I remember being home at a slightly more reasonable hour, sitting down to dinner with my now wife.
+After years of hotel management, it was a refreshing experience to have dinner at a dining table instead of on the job in a kitchen.

 It's been 10 years now, what would you say you're most proud of from your time at Roslyn's over that decade?